-I love this fig bars recipe because it can be made any time of the year since it is made with dried ingredients that can be found in any supermarket.
+I love these bars because they can be made any time of the year since it is made with dried ingredients that can be found in any supermarket.

 These Vitamin C-packed homemade fig bars also make the perfect healthy snack and keep you full, as they are rich in fiber and taste much better than store-bought fig bars.